mpanighetti/dnd5e-rhythmancy/ch-3-rhythmancy-classes.md

 - You have a number of rhythmancy points equal to your bard level divided by 3 (round down).
 - You can use rhythmancy points to cast spells you know from any source as if they were rhythmancy spells.
 - Whenever you learn a new song through rhythmantic training, you bypass all training requirements, including finding a teacher, all training costs and issues, and any time requirements.
-Instead, you learn the rhythmancy spell as an action and by spending a number of rhythmancy points equal to the spell's level (minimum 1 rhythmancy point).
+Instead, you learn the rhythmancy spell as a Magic Action and by spending a number of rhythmancy points equal to the spell's level (minimum 1 rhythmancy point).
 You cannot learn a rhythmancy song in this manner if you do not have a sufficient number of rhythmancy points available to spend.
 - When you cast a spell of 1st-level or higher targeting a creature using rhythmancy points, in addition to the spell's normal effects, you can choose to grant the target a number of Temporary Hit Points equal to the number of rhythmancy points spent.

 #### Inner Song